Barrel Files

 Performance and lazy loading

-Each controller in the barrel file is wrapped in a function that returns a dynamic import:
+Each controller in the barrel file is wrapped in a function that returns a dynamic import.

 {